 “I had this great discovery.
 I felt like all of my childhood trauma-dies, tragedies, drama were explained.”

 The actress recalls being a poor student.
 Aniston could not retain the information she was being taught but could make her fellow classmates laugh.
 She was drawn to subjects such as art and drama, which allowed her to channel her creative energy into school projects.

 When Aniston was finally diagnosed with dyslexia, a weight was lifted off her shoulders.
 She felt like she finally had an explanation for the struggles she faced during her childhood.
 Not only is the actress the proud winner of a Primetime Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award, but she is also a proud dyslexic – sharing her personal experience so that others may find encouragement.

 “The advantage is that my brain sees and puts information in my head differently, more interestingly than if I saw like everyone else.”

 The View‘s Whoopi Goldberg says no one called her struggles “dyslexia” when she was younger.

-The well accomplished actress, comedian, radio host, television personality, and human rights activist struggled to grasp concepts in school.
+The well-accomplished actress, comedian, radio host, television personality, and human rights activist struggled to grasp concepts in school.
 Unsure of what she was dealing with, Whoopi self-diagnosed herself as slow.
-To make matters worse, Whoopi was belittled by both students and teachers, who would called her names like “dumb” or “stupid”.
+To make matters worse, Whoopi was belittled by both students and teachers, who would call her names like “dumb” or “stupid”.